Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 *Back to* `Contents`_

 Expectations are converters which enable the computation of the expectation value of an observable with respect to some state function.
 This functionality can now be found in the :class:`~qiskit.primitives.Estimator` primitive.
+Please remember that there are different ``Estimator`` implementations, as noted :ref:`here <attention_primitives>`

 Algorithm-Agnostic Expectations
 -------------------------------